Dick Cheney: Health problems

-Hunting incident
+Hunting and fishing

 On February 11, 2006, Cheney accidentally shot Harry Whittington, a then-78-year-old Texas attorney, while participating in a quail hunt at Armstrong ranch in Kenedy County, Texas.
 Secret Service agents and medical aides, who were traveling with Cheney, came to Whittington's assistance and treated his birdshot wounds to his right cheek, neck, and chest.
 An ambulance standing by for the Vice President took Whittington to nearby Kingsville before he was flown by helicopter to Corpus Christi Memorial Hospital.
-On February 14, 2006, Whittington had a non-fatal heart attack and atrial fibrillation due to at least one lead-shot pellet lodged in or near his heart.
-Because of the small size of the birdshot pellets, doctors decided to leave as many as 30 pieces of the pellets lodged in his body rather than try to remove them.
+The incident was the subject of jokes and satire and hurt Cheney's popularity.
+According to polls two weeks after the accident, Cheney's approval rating dropped 5 percentage points to 18%.